What is dropshipping? How it works and how to start in the UK

 How to start dropshipping in 6 steps

-Getting your dropshipping business off the ground doesn't require a complicated setup.
-Follow these six steps to go from idea to first sale.
+Getting your dropshipping business off the ground doesn't require a complicated setup, and starting an online business in the UK is more straightforward than many people expect.
+Follow these 6 steps to go from idea to first sale.

 1. Find your market niche